Lesson Plan - Get It!

 - What do the numbers tell you about the atomic structure of the element?

-Discuss the element with a teacher or parent, then continue on to the Got It? section for some interactive fun!
+Review the element, then continue on to the Got It? section for some interactive fun!